AlexKman/NC-News-Project/README.md

   jessjelly
 ```

-On success, you'll now be free to post your own articles or comment/vote on existing ones.
+On login, you'll now be free to post your own articles or comment on existing ones.
 You can access these articles through the topics or the articles section.

 When posting a new article, you must first select an existing topic from coding, cooking or football.
 After that, you're free to enter your article's headline and body, and hit post!
 Following which your article will be live on the site and ready to view.